Samuel-Hoskin/Manual-of-Me/about.md

 ---
 layout: page
 title: About
-description: Information about this site and how it works
+description: Information about the website and how it works
 ---

+## What is the user need for this website?

+As an individual,
+I need to express my working preferences,
+So that others can understand and work better with me.

+## Who is this website for?

+Anyone that wants to express there working preferences thought a public Manual of Me.

+## How does this website work?

 This site uses [Eleventy](https://www.11ty.dev/) as a static site generator to produce all the pages ready to be served as static content.